Zscaler Inc. [ZS] stock Initiated by Cowen analyst, price target now $225

 Key Findings.

-Over the last 12 months, ZS stock rose by 87.98%.
-The one-year Zscaler Inc. stock forecast points to a potential upside of 3.48.
-The average equity rating for ZS stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $230.00, the shares rose to $234.76 and dropped to $226.31, the range by which the price of stock traded the whole day.
+The daily chart for ZS points out that the company has recorded 14.33% gains over the past six months.
+However, it is still -99.61% lower than its most recent low trading price.

-The market cap for the stock reached $30.97 billion, with 136.38 million shares outstanding and 78.61 million shares in the current float.
-Compared to the average trading volume of 1.91M shares, ZS stock reached a trading volume of 1714352 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.90M shares, ZS reached to a volume of 1510443 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Zscaler Inc. [ZS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ZS shares is $235.35 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ZS stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.